ESHackathon/eshackathon.github.io/sponsors.md

 ---
-title: Funding
+title: Sponsors
 layout: default
 ---
-# Funding
+# Sponsors
-The Evidence Synthesis Hackathon series relies on generous funding from a number of supporters to support our goals of making evidence synthesis faster, cheaper, and more reliable.
+The Evidence Synthesis Hackathon series relies on generous funding from a number of supporters to progress our goals of making evidence synthesis faster, cheaper, and more reliable.
 If you are interested in supporting our activities then please <a href="mailto:eshackathon@gmail.com">contact us</a>.

 Our work has received generous support from the following organisations: